Hans Fallada Prize

 The Hans Fallada Prize is a German literary prize given by the city of Neumünster in the German state of Schleswig-Holstein.
-Since 1981 it typically awarded every two years to a young author from the German-speaking world.
+Since 1981, it is typically awarded every two years to a young author from the German-speaking world.
 It is named in honor of Hans Fallada, a famous 20th-century German author known for addressing political and social problems of his day in fiction.

 The prize was first awarded in 1981, the fiftieth anniversary of the publication of Fallada's A Small Circus (Bauern, Bonzen und Bomben).

 The prize comes with an honorarium of 10,000 euros.
-In the case that two authors win the award, the prize money is halved.
+In the case that two authors win the award, the prize money is split evenly between the recipients.